 Hawaiian Paradise Park – Places to Walk/Hike in our neighborhood from Pali Hale

 - Haena (aka Shipman’s) is a secluded sandy tropical beach about 3.5miles from Pali Hale and the coastline hike is one of the Big Island’s best kept secrets.
-You can walk/hike there by heading north (left) 3.5miles along the epic lava cliff coastline directly from the Pali Hale.
-Or you can drive and park at the rainforest trailhead, and walk/hike the rainforest trail from the trailhead parking lot at the north end of beach road about 2.5 miles to Haena Beach.
+You can walk/hike there by heading north (left) 3.5miles along the epic lava cliff coastline directly from the Pali Hale all the way to Haena Beach.
+Or you can drive and park at the rainforest Puna Trail trailhead, and walk/hike the Puna Trail from the trailhead parking lot at the north end of beach road about 2.5 miles to Haena Beach.

 - You may see green turtles and monk seals sunbathing on the sand or in water

 - A beautiful point and tide pools – a 2 mile walk from the house, on the south end of Ala Heiau Rd in Hawaiian Paradise Park.
 If you look out at the bay from the house, looking the right, Maku’u Point will be just past the last houses you can see along the shore line across the south side of the bay.
 Locals like to relax here, fish here, and wade here when the water is safe.
 Don’t go in the water if there is a swell or waves, and be careful on the rocks if there is any large wave action.
 Always keep an eye out for rogue waves.

 - From the house you can walk along the coastline to Maku’u Point, or you can walk or drive down Beach Road, left on Maku’u, and right on Ala Heiau Rd, and Maku’u Point is just 250ft past the end of the road.
 You will usually see some people fishing off the rocks or relaxing near the tide pools.

 North Hilo/Waterfalls – 30min drive to first stop (half to full day)